laravel/docs/middleware.md

     }

 The `terminate` method should receive both the request and the response.
 Once you have defined a terminable middleware, you should add it to the list of global middlewares in your HTTP kernel.

+> **Note:** You must bind your middleware class to container as singleton if you want your `terminate` method to be called on the same instance as the `handle` method.